tolomea/django-data-browser/README.rst

 | ddb_default_filters | ``str``                                   | Default filters to be added when opening this model.
 Just the URL string after the ``?`` e.g. ``id=test``.  |
 +---------------------+-------------------------------------------+-------------------------------------------------------------------------------------------------------------+

-Additionally, per the below sections, calculated fields can be hidden with the ``data_browser.helpers.ddb_hide`` decorator and annotated fields are always visible unless explicitly hidden.
+Additionally, per the below sections, calculated fields can be hidden by setting the ``ddb_hide`` attribute and annotated fields are always visible unless explicitly hidden.

 Calculated and Annotated fields